RPDJF/42-minishell/README.md

 Just a few magic spells to summon your Minishell masterpiece:

 - `make`: For a regular enchantment.
 Compile that code, and you're ready for the grand shell performance!
-This build isn't ready for use yet, please try SHITTY_TOKENIZER one.
 - `make bonus`: Feeling adventurous?
 Add the bonus ingredients for an extra shell crescendo.
 - `make clean`: Clear away the traces of your enchantment.
 A tidy workspace is a powerful workspace.
 - `make fclean`: Need a clean slate?
 This erases all enchantments, leaving nothing behind.